CoreMedia/feedback-hub-adapter-acrolinx/README.md

 ## Versioning

-To find out which CoreMedia versions are supported by this project, please take look at the releases section or on the existing branches.
+To find out which CoreMedia version is supported by this project, please take look at the releases section or on the existing branches.
 To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
 For example,